From a Bookselling Website to an E-commerce Giant – The Amazon Story

 Even though Amazon prides itself on being an ‘everything shop’, they never forget their roots.
 Many of their inventions and acquisitions are related to the retail of books.
 The company took over Goodreads in 2013, shocking many writers declaring it as a “truly devastating act of vertical integration.”
 Many experts believe that Amazon follows a policy of “eliminating or absorbing competitors before they became a serious threat”.
 Goodreads revolutionized modern reading and how people discover books.
 And well, Amazon liked it, Amazon took it!

 Zappos is an online shoe and clothing retailer based in Las Vegas, Nevada.
 Amazon acquired Zappos in 2008 for $800 million.
 Hence, expanding it’s retailing business to untapped markets.

 Another major merger that deserves a mention for its sheer massiveness (and we’re talking 1.8 billion-massive) is its acquisition of a start-up named Ring, a smart doorbell maker.
-It was aimed at providing effective yet affordable home security tools.
-Well, if a billion dollar company is backing you up, you’re bound to feel secure.
+The company provided effective yet affordable home security tools.
+Well, if a billion-dollar company is backing you up, you obviously feel secure.

 Innovate Until you Succeed

 Bezos mentioned in an interview that entrepreneurs should “afford to be misunderstood if they want to create something innovative or new”.
-There will be many innovations that will not resonate with the consumers.
-On the other hand, some of those innovations will be accepted and will revolutionize the market.
+There will be many innovations that will not resonate with consumers.
+On the other hand, some of those innovations will have acceptability and revolutionize the market.
 Exhibit A: